When is the Right Time to Start Wearing a Weightlifting Belt?Strength Training 6 min Read

 These belts usually run ~$100.
 That can seem pricey at first, but consider that this belt will last the rest of your life.
 You will never need to buy another.

-Inzer is the most well known brand, and the maker of my belt.
+Inzer is the most well-known brand and the maker of my belt.
 But I don’t recommend them.
-This is because their customer service is terrible (can be downright rude), their build times can be slow, and their business is still operating like it’s the 90’s (take a look at the website).
+This is because their customer service is terrible (can be downright rude), their build times can be slow, and their popularity comes from being a pioneer in the field.
+In today’s market there are better options.

-Pioneer Belts does a lot of custom work, but again, their build times can be very slow.
+Pioneer Belts does a lot of custom work, but again, their build times can be slow.